bradleyschacht/LasVegasWorkshop2025/README.md

 ## Solution overview

 Over the course of the seven labs in this workshop you will build the workflow shown below.
-Source data is stored in two locations: an Azure storage account with static copies of several tables and a transactional system that will be generating new data throughout the workshop.
+Source data is stored in an Azure storage account with static copies of several tables.
 The dataset being used in the [Wide World Importers DW](https://learn.microsoft.com/en-us/sql/samples/wide-world-importers-dw-install-configure?view=sql-server-ver16&tabs=sql-server) sample dataset from Microsoft.

 The labs will walk you through each click to ingest, store, and transform the data from individual tables into a dimensional model complete with stage tables, a dimensional model, surrogate keys, business keys, unknown members, and incremental loading logic.